-The Lenovo ThinkPad line has long been a go-to for those with serious productivity demands, and the 7th-gen ThinkPad X1 Carbon should be no exception.
+The Lenovo ThinkPad has long been the best laptop for folks with serious productivity demands, and the 7th-gen ThinkPad X1 Carbon should be no exception.
 The laptop not only offers all the specs you would expect from a flagship laptop, but also has a sleek and slim aluminum chassis, making this machine perfect for those that need something to take to and from work or school.

 Around the laptop, you'll get plenty of ports, including two Thunderbolt 3 ports, two USB 3.1 ports and an HDMI port.
 While there's no Ethernet port, you can get an adapter from Lenovo.
 You'll also get Lenovo's best-in-class keyboard and a stunning HDR-ready display.

 Display: 16 inches, 3072 x 1920 | CPU: Intel Core i7 or i9 | GPU: AMD Radeon 5300M or 5500M | RAM: 8GB - 32GB | Storage: 512GB - 2TB SSD | Weight: 4.3 pounds

 The MacBook Pro finally has a good keyboard again, and it's glorious.
 Apple's new 16-inch MacBook Pro ditches the company's shallow Butterfly switches for its new Magic Keyboard, which offers a softer feel and delightfully deep travel.
 This is the change we've been waiting for on MacBooks for years, and Apple finally delivered on it in a big way.